sujal-suhaas/sujal-suhaas/README.md

 ## 🚀 About Me
-I am from Hyderabad, Telangana.
+I am from Hyderabad, Telangana, India.

 I am currently pursuing BSc.
 Data Science and Applications from IIT Madras.